 1. Wear Clean Gloves

 Are workers using clean gloves?
 Are they using gloves at all?
-Hands and even dirty gloves are sources of soils and contaminants that cause corrosion.
+Hands and even dirty gloves are sources of soil and contaminants that cause corrosion.
 Provide clean gloves to workers handling and packing parts and educate them it is important to switch them out regularly or when the gloves become soiled.

 2. Pack Only Clean and Dry Metals

 Water and metalworking residues are top sources of corrosion.
-Metals need to be dry and clean of contaminants and residues before packing them or else they don’t stand a chance against corrosion.
+Metals need to be dry and clean of contaminants and residues before packing them, or else they don’t stand a chance against corrosion.

 3. Pack Metals at the Same Temperature as the Room Temperature